arcus-azure/arcus.observability/docs/v0.2.0/features/correlation.md

     }
 }
 ```

 ## Custom Correlation

-We register two interfaces during the registration of the correlation: `ICorrealtionInfoAccessor` and `ICorrelationInfoAccessor<>`.
+We register two interfaces during the registration of the correlation: `ICorrelationInfoAccessor` and `ICorrelationInfoAccessor<>`.
 The reason is because some applications require a custom `CorrelationInfo` model, and with using the generic interface `ICorrelationInfoAccessor<>` we can support this.

 **Example**